 This website provides scientific information about menthol and its use in cigarettes.
 Your host is William R. True, Ph.D., Senior Vice President of Research and Development for Lorillard Tobacco Company.
 Dr. True joined Lorillard Tobacco Company in 2002.
 Earlier in his career, he worked in executive and scientific positions for major U.S. corporations.
 He has a doctorate in organic chemistry from Vanderbilt University, Nashville, Tenn.

-In 2009, a new federal law - the Family Smoking Prevention and Tobacco Control Act - set in motion a science-based process to evaluate the impact of menthol as an additive in cigarettes on the public health.
-One provision of the law mandated that the Tobacco Products Scientific Advisory Committee (TPSAC) submit a report and recommendation on the use of menthol in cigarettes to the FDA.
+In 2009, a new federal law - the Family Smoking Prevention and Tobacco Control Act - set in motion a science-based process to evaluate the impact on public health of menthol as an additive in cigarettes.

-The Industry Report further showed the potential countervailing effects of any restriction in availability, including the likelihood of fueling an already illegal market in cigarettes that could overwhelm any potential public health benefit.
+The Industry Report also showed the potential countervailing effects of any restriction in availability, including the likelihood of exacerbating the current illegal market in cigarettes, which would have adverse public health effects.